 How To Do Reverse Grip Push-Ups

-- Start in a standard push-up position and place your hands slightly wider than your shoulders with your palms flat on the floor and your fingers pointing towards your feet.
+- Start in a standard push-up position and place your hands slightly wider than your shoulders.

 - Inhale and slowly start to bend your elbows.
 Do not let your elbows move outwards (away from your body).